jasoncrev/blog/hello-world.md

 Some people refer to web development as webdev.

-There are three key "languages" in webdev today:
+There are three main "languages" in webdev today:

 1) HTML
 2) CSS